SonyaMoisset/Pluralsight_Training/README.md

 - Web Accessibility: Getting Started by Brian Treese
 - Learning To Program - Being A Better Programmer by Scott Allen and Iris Classon
 - Front End Web Development: Get Started by Joe Eames
+- User Experience Tips and Tricks for Developers by Amber Israelsen

 ## Tools
 - Sublime Text 3 From Scratch by Jesse Liberty